 Description

-The Beaney House of Art & Knowledge is an art gallery, library and visitor information centre situated in the heart of historic Canterbury, that has lots in its collection including silverware, mosaics, and sculptures.
+The Beaney House of Art & Knowledge is an art gallery, library and visitor information centre situated in the heart of historic Canterbury, that has a vast collection including silverware, mosaics, and sculptures.
 It features sculptures of the Magna Carta Barons that were created for the Palace of Westminster when rebuilt after the fire of 1834 and were given to the museum in 1906.
 Also on display are two swords that were unearthed in 1970 and remain a Roman mystery to this day, as they were buried in the grave of two soldiers located within the city walls, where usually officials buried in Roman times were made outside the walls, in cemeteries.

 Opening Hours